-The purpose of this competition is to achieve the longest flight duration time in combination with a landing of any part of the model within a given landing area of 20 by 20 metres.
+The purpose of this competition is to achieve the longest flight duration time in combination with a landing of any part of the model within a given one or more landing area(s) of 15 by 15 metres.

 11.3.
 DISQUALIFICATIONS: